 Our own Global App Trends report, which is based on anonymized data collected across the top 1,000 best-performing apps on our platform, showed that Adjust rejected close to 300 million (269,036,991) fraudulent installs in 2018.
 This data set spans over 7 billion installs and 120 billion sessions.
 Almost half (48%) of those were Click Injection fraud, followed by Click Spam (26%), SDK Spoofing (17%) and Fake Installs (9%).
 The bottom line: ad fraud is still a widespread problem across all verticals, and advertisers need prevention tools to avoid leaving their front door open to fraudsters.

 In other news, attacks on TV apps have more than doubled in the last 12 months

 The 2019 Global Insights Report from DoubleVerify – a platform that authenticates the quality of digital media – provides an analysis of its impressions (for display and video ads on desktop, mobile and CTV) over the past 12 months, analyzing data across more than 1,000 brands.
 The report highlights that fraudsters are increasingly targeting connected TV apps.
 Ad fraudsters are always looking to exploit high-growth environments, so it’s important for marketers to be aware of (and vigilant against) new ways fraudsters can steal their ad spend.

 From SDK spoofing and click injection to in-app bot abuse, the fight against fraud is widespread and ongoing.
 If you’d like to learn more about how Adjust is leading the fight against fraud, take a look at our fraud prevention suite.
-We are also proud founders of the Coalition Against Ad Fraud (CAAF), and combat in-app bot fraud with Unbotify.

 Want the latest fraud news and helpful insights to make sense of it all?
 Don’t miss our regular fraud roundups.